 It seems we do, because the Riku Replica is having something of a personal crisis, which is why I got my jokes out up-front.
 He compliments Riku on embracing the darkness, and is soon having a pity speech about Riku being real.
-But it seems the Riku Replica is on the verge of a breakdown about this dead horse issue, and it’s hard to make fun of it, because he and David Gallagher are really pulling out the stops.
+But it seems the Riku Replica is on the verge of a breakdown about this dead horse issue, and it’s hard to make fun of it, because David Gallagher is really pulling out the stops.
 Whatever complaints I may have had about the poor Replica in the previous scene, this scene is excellent.

 The Replica shouts that he’s never going to have his own identity, as even his experiences and sensations are just someone else’s in duplicate.
 He’s even realized that his powers from Zexion are just borrowed, and I can’t help but wonder if he’s overcome with guilt for murdering someone and getting nothing but emptiness in return, even if the Disney game won’t say it.
 Reactions to killing people have been a major theme so far, with Sora, Axel and GBA-Riku all on the same slate.
 You could say that Riku Replica is realizing that he was being manipulated into killing Zexion, just another puppet-act.
-He raises his Soul Eater to Riku, claiming that “As long as you’re around, I’ll never be anything better than a shadow!” and Riku raises his own weapon (in the remake he does so very, very reluctantly), and the fight begins.
+He raises his Soul Eater to Riku, claiming that “As long as you’re around, I’ll never be anything better than a shadow!” and Riku raises his own weapon (in the remake he does so with visible reluctantance), and the fight begins.

 The final battle with the Riku Replica in R/R is identical to the final one with Sora, except now you have no control over your deck, and in the GBA version (where Mickey is absent), you lack any source of healing outside of the Oogie Boogie card.
 This seems like it should be a nightmare scenario, but in practice, I find that our Riku’s boosted Attack Points and HP tend to carry him through even without Sora’s tricks.
 Don’t be completely afraid of using Dark Mode Sleights or Combo Attacks in the GBA version, so long as you can assure the safe use of a Hi Potion later on, and feel free to use Duels to close the gap in the remake.
 After so many fights with the Riku Replica, I’m sad to say that with a little practice he’ll quickly be defeated.